uniVocity/univocity-parsers/src/test/resources/README_template.md

 @@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/WriterExamples/example001WriteSimpleCsv)

-If you want to write the same content in fixed width format, all you need is to create an instance of `FixedWidthWriter` instead.
+If you want to write the same content in fixed width format, all you need is to create an instance of @@LINK(FixedWidthWriter) instead.
 The remainder of the code remains the same.

 This will be the case for any other writers/parsers we might introduce in the future, and applies to all examples presented here.